 Frederick National Laboratory researchers work together toward this goal.
 The RAS Initiative is comprised of nine teams:

 We collaborate with other institutions and experts, including Frank McCormick from the University of California, San Francisco, a key RAS Initiative consultant.
+Some of our laboratories, such as the Protein Expression Laboratory, are part of the RAS Initiative groups.

 The Frederick National Laboratory provides reagents to the research community and coordinates a biennial RAS Symposium to elevate progress and unite scientists in the field.